serverless-operations/serverless-step-functions/README.md

 ### CloudWatch Event
 ## Simple event definition

-This will enable your Step Functions to be called by an EC2 event rule.
+This will enable your Statemachine to be called by an EC2 event rule.
 Please check the page of [Event Types for CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html).

 ```yml